 What is Functional Neurological Disorder

-The basic wiring of the nervous system is intact, but there is a problem with how the brain/nervous system is “functioning”, and how the brain fails to send and/or receive signals (messages) correctly.
-This impacts on how the body responds to different tasks such as movement control and attention.
+The basic “wiring” of the nervous system remains intact, but the brain may struggle to send and receive signals correctly.
+This can affect how the body performs tasks like controlling movement and focusing attention.

 “Functional Neurological Disorder is often explained to patients as a psychological reaction due to past trauma, or as symptoms due to stress.
-These explanations usually fail and result in patients feeling alienated, stigmatised and not-believed.
-The main reason for the failure of such explanations is that they take a potential risk factor and turn it into the cause of the problem.”[1]
+These explanations often fail, leaving patients feeling alienated, stigmatized, and not believed.
+The reason for this failure is that these explanations turn a potential risk factor into the cause of the problem.”

 Videos below ©fndaustralia.com.au